ngds/documents/SoftwareRoadmap.md

 * harvest ISO, FGDC, DC from CSW into repository
     * validation, accept flawed records for update, fixing

+# Software landscape
+Some open source projects we should be aware of:

 NGDS has chosen to work with the CKAN platform for enabling these capabilities.
-Version 1 of the
+Version 1 of the NIAB implements a basic suit of the necessary capabilities.
+Other CKAN branches like data.gov include functionality that we want to include in our build.

+GeoNode, GeoNetwork, OpenGeoPortal, ESRI Geoportal  All implement various aspects of the functionality we need.